NVIDIA/spark-rapids/docs/configs.md

-spark.rapids.shuffle.ucx.useWakeup|When set to true, use UCX's event-based progress (epoll) in order to wake up the progress thread when needed, instead of a hot loop.|false spark.rapids.shuffle.ucx.wait.period|Initial time to wait in ms for requests that cannot be processed by the shuffle manager|5 spark.rapids.shuffle.ucx.wait.period.update.enabled|Decides if wait period should be updates based on transaction stats|false spark.rapids.sql.batchSizeRows|Set the target number of rows for a GPU batch.
+spark.rapids.shuffle.ucx.useWakeup|When set to true, use UCX's event-based progress (epoll) in order to wake up the progress thread when needed, instead of a hot loop.|false spark.rapids.shuffle.ucx.wait.period|Initial time to wait in ms for requests that cannot be processed by the shuffle manager|5 spark.rapids.shuffle.ucx.wait.period.update.enabled|Decides if wait period should be updates based on transaction stats|false spark.rapids.sql.batchSizeBytes|Set the target number of bytes for a GPU batch.
+Splits sizes for input data is covered by separate configs.|2147483647 spark.rapids.sql.batchSizeRows|Set the target number of rows for a GPU batch.
 Splits sizes for input data is covered by separate configs.|1000000 spark.rapids.sql.concurrentGpuTasks|Set the number of tasks that can execute concurrently per GPU.
 Tasks may temporarily block when the number of concurrent tasks in the executor exceeds this amount.
 Allowing too many concurrent tasks on the same GPU may lead to GPU out of memory errors.|1 spark.rapids.sql.enabled|Enable (true) or disable (false) sql operations on the GPU|true